Dicedead/cracking-the-hollywood-interview/index.md

 We have studied a large dataset of movies and actors to analyze what makes a movie successful in terms of public ratings and box office revenue.
 We mainly analyze the different characteristics that define a movie to come up with a set of criteria that will more likely make a movie successful.
 Additionally, since a high rating may not necessarily imply high revenue, we investigate how to optimize each metric independently.
 With that information, we help you on preparing the challenging Hollywood interview!

-After a brief description of our dataset, we will address the question of what makes a successful movie in terms of rating or/and box office revenue by analyzing the following four topics:
+After a brief description of our dataset, we will address the question of what makes a successful movie by analyzing the following four topics:
 * The country where the movie is produced.
 * The genre of the film.
 * The picture's plot.